GlaucioOliveira/CIT-261/README.md

 ## Code Topics Fluency

 At this page you can find fluency of **code topics** required by the course CIT 261 from BYU Idaho.
+By clicking on the desired code topic, you can view an online demo and more information about the topic.

 ### Code Topics